stepanenko/c-cpp-info/C#/README.md

 C# was designed in 2000 by **Anders Hejlsberg** (Microsoft) and developed by **Mads Torgersen** (Microsoft).

-The most recent stable version of the language is C# 11.0, which was released in November 2022 in .NET 7.0.
+The most recent stable version of the language is C# 12.0, released in 2023 in .NET 8.0.

 A new version of the C# is released every year.
 C# 12 will be released in December 2023 together with .NET 8.